EnergySystemsModellingLab/muse_teaching_kit/docs/lecture_02/Lecture_2.3.md

 # Learning objectives

-- Understand the concepts of limited foresight and imperfect information
+- Understand the concept of limited foresight
-- Understand how these concepts can effect modelling results
+- Understand the concept of imperfect information

 # Introduction